rubyonjets/dynomite/README.md

 ## Column Lists

-Optionally you can define your column list using `column` method inside your item class.
-Any columns defined that way can be easily accessed using getters and setters.
-Also, defined columns may be passed to validators.
+You can define your column list using the `column` method inside your item class.
+This gives you a possibility to access your column fields using getters and setters.
+Also, any predefined column can be passed to `ActiveModel::Validations` (see Validations).

 ```ruby
 class Post < Dynomite::Item